If you want to know how to read faster, you’ve probably tried to stop “subvocalizing” and reduce “backskipping.”

 This is because I find it’s better to read strategically and limit the amount of interruptions.
 I do not think interruptions to take notes are bad.
 But too many gets us into collector’s fallacy, which is why I limit myself to between 3-10 points per chapter.

 I’ve been sharing this technique for years and a lot of people think it won’t be enough information.
-The reality is that if you can memorize the big ideas, a lot of the granular details will tend to fall into place anyway.
+The reality is that if you can memorize the big ideas quickly, a lot of the granular details will tend to fall into place anyway.
 This is because wherever content is king, context is god.
 The details typically fill themselves in.

 Strategically, when using the Memory Palace technique, you can add more details later, but you’ll have nothing to which you can add those details if you don’t just get started.
 In brief, I extract the points to index cards, and this works more efficiently than notebooks because index cards are moveable.